-Of course you can, but you will have fewer showings and receive a lower sales price than if you had completed repairs.
+Of course, you can, but you will have fewer showings and receive a lower sales price than if you had completed repairs.
 Buyers’ repair estimates are usually very high and sometimes double the actual cost of the repairs if done by the sellers.
-Buyers will deduct the inflated prices of those repairs, and update and subtract them from the offer price.
+Buyers will deduct the inflated prices of those repairs and updates and subtract them from the offer price.

 Its Effect on the Market

-- A property generates the most interest when it first hits the market.
+A property generates the most interest when it first hits the market.
 Most offers are made in the first few weeks

-- The number of showings is greatest during this time, if it is priced at a realistic market level
+- The number of showings is greatest during this time if it is priced at a realistic market

-- Starting too high and dropping the price later misses the excitement, and fails to generate strong activity
+- Starting too high and dropping the price later misses the excitement and fails to generate strong

-- Many homes that start high end up selling below the average market price.
+- Many homes that start high-end up selling below market

 - Historically, the first offer is the best one.